ruoat/intellij-idea-k2-compiler-issue/README.md

 Note that we are using testFixtures in the main classpath of the `uses-test-fixture-in-main`.
 There are cases where such is needed.
 For example in testdata service, which is deployed in development environments.

+The corresponding bug is tracked in this [issue](https://youtrack.jetbrains.com/issue/IDEA-371104).